 M.S. and Ph.D.
 Experimental Solid State Physics and Laser Spectroscopy, University of Illinois

-As a senior scientist at Rocketdyne, Dr. Field designed and analyzed advanced high-energy laser optical systems.
-As a senior scientist at Schafer Corporation, he developed advanced optical coatings for high-energy laser and surveillance systems.
-After retirement, he developed informal science education programs including walks, talks, and exhibits as a docent for the Morro Bay State Park Museum of Natural History.
-As an adjunct physics professor at Cal Poly, he has supervised 15 student projects in physics and biology and developed and taught an advanced physics course, PHYS470, on solar and global evolution.
-Dr. Field currently studies the structure, composition, flows of energy and matter, and evolution of the Sun, solid Earth, hydrosphere, atmosphere, and biosphere.
-His current goals are to collaborate with students, teachers, and other professionals to develop a global evolution website that highlights the five-billion-year natural history of planet Earth and to develop simple math models of the structure and evolution of complex natural systems.
+As a senior scientist at Rocketdyne and Schafer Corporation, Dr. Field designed and analyzed advanced high-energy laser optical systems and advanced optical coatings for high-energy laser and surveillance systems.
+During his retirement, he has developed informal science education programs including walks, talks, and poster exhibits as a docent for the Morro Bay State Park Museum of Natural History.
+As an adjunct physics professor at Cal Poly, he has supervised more than two dozen student projects in physics and biology and developed and taught an advanced physics course on solar and global evolution.
+Dr. Field and his students have investigated structure, composition, and energy flow in the interiors and/or atmospheres of the Sun, Earth, Venus, and Jupiter.
+He has built Mathcad models to solve differential equations of stellar and planetary structure and evolution.
+He and a student developed Mathcad and/or NetLogo "diffusion-style" models of thermal conduction, radiative transport, and thermal convection in the interior and atmosphere of Jupiter.
+He currently is developing Mathcad models to investigate cosmological properties of our expanding flat universe from its earliest days to the far future.
+Using the Friedmann equation, the models explore the 13.8 billion year evolution of composition, density, temperature, cosmic scale factor, recession velocity, and acceleration.
+Models may include the early inflationary period that is believed to have flattened the universe in a small fraction of a second after the Big Bang.
+His current goals are to collaborate with students, teachers, and other professionals to develop a cosmic evolution project website that highlights the evolutionary history of the universe, the solar system, the Earth and its geobiosphere, and brains and tools, and to develop simple math models and animations of the structure and evolution of complex natural systems.

 Dr. Russell M. Genet